sarwarbhuiyan/social_media_brand_disambiguator/README.md

 Note that generally I'm using Python 3 `__future__` imports, the code isn't tested with Python 3 but the porting should be straight-forward. sqlite only wants byte/strings for key indexing (not unicode strings).

+Note: If you don't have `cld` C++ library installed you may have to download and build it.
+See http://mzsanford.com/blog/introducing-libcld for how to do this.
+You may need a few things installed like automake in Mac OSX if you haven't got it already
 Tests
 -----